l3d00m/sked_parser/README.md

     faculty: Elektrotechnik # Required, faculty name which will be displayed to the user on spluseins.de
   - url: https://stundenplan.ostfalia.de/i/Semester/Semester-Liste/
     faculty: Informatik
     graphical: false # Optional, defaults to true.
-Only needs to be specified if the timetables are in "list" form.
+Only needs to be specified as false if the timetables are in "list" form.
   - url: https://stundenplan.ostfalia.de/v/stundenplan/bee/
     faculty: Versorgungstechnik
     shorthand_syntax: True # Optional, defaults to false.
 See section shorthand syntax further below.
-current_sem: "ws20" # Current semester string that will be appended to the IDs (to have unique IDs for each semester)
+current_sem: "ss21" # Current semester string that will be appended to the IDs (to have unique IDs for each semester)
 ```